jedrichards/grunt-rsync/README.md

 - `0.2.0` Updated task to properly use the config [options](http://gruntjs.com/configuring-tasks#options) object
 - `0.1.0` Grunt `0.4` compatibility
 - `0.0.5` Initial releases, Grunt `0.3` compatible

-If you're upgrading to Grunt `v0.4` you shouldn't need to make any changes to your existing `grunt-rsync` task config, just be sure to `npm install` the latest version.
-But be sure to place an issue if you have any problems.

 ### Prerequisites